-The ASPM assigns schools a designation of Progressing, Maintaining, or Declining based on the amount of change a school has from the previous year.
+The ASPM assigns a designation of Progressing, Maintaining, or Declining to each participating school based on the amount of change of a school's current overall score from the previous year.
 The designations are designed to provide information to schools on their progress based on the specific programs and unique makeup of their schools.
 It is not designed to make comparisons between schools to determine if one school performs better than another.
 Rather, the information provides the opportunity for schools to work with one another after identifying similarities in programing and success on the components in the model.

-Designations are assigned by comparing the current year total score with the previous year total score for each school.
+Designations are assigned by comparing the current year overall score with the previous year overall score for each school.
 Designations are made as follows:

-- 1) Progressing-indicates a change of at least +3 points above the previous year - 2) Maintaining-indicates a change between -2.9 and +2.9 points compared to the previous year - 3) Declining-indicates a change of at least -3 points below the previous year
+- 1) Progressing indicates a change in the overall score from the previous year by at least +3 points. - 2) Maintaining 1 indicates a change in the overall score from the previous year by -2.9 to +2.9 points. - 3) Declining indicates a change in the overall score from the previous year by at least -3 points.